 This statement shows the changes in the equity (in the balance sheet) during an accounting period.
-Or, we can say, it reports the events that lead to an increase or decrease in the owner’s equity over a given period.
+Or, we can say it reports the events that lead to an increase or decrease in the owner’s equity over a given period.
 Stockholders’ Equity statement in a corporation consists of:

 Common Stock (recorded at par value)

-Add Preferred Stock (recorded at par value)
+Add: Preferred Stock (recorded at par value)

-Add Premium on Common Stock (issue price – par value)
+Add: Premium on Common Stock (issue price – par value)

-Add Premium on Preferred Stock (issue price – par value)
+And also, Add: Premium on Preferred Stock (issue price – par value)

-Add Retained Earnings
+Add: Retained Earnings

 The ending result is Stockholder’s Equity

 The income statement is the representation of the company’s operation during the period of time.
 A simple equation to describe the Net Income would be Revenue Less Expenses.
-Here revenue represents the funds received from the sale of end product or the service offered to the customers.
+Here revenue represents the funds received from the sale of the end product or the service offered to the customers.

 Cash Flow Statement